xenia-project/game-compatibility/.github/ISSUE_TEMPLATE/game-compatibility-report.md

 Replace (xxxxxxxx) with the commit id of the build you tested the game with.
 You can find the commit id in the first line of the log:
-Build: detached / xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx on (date)
+Build: detached / xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx on (date) Or simply press F2 and copy the commit URL (Help -> Build Commit on GitHub...)
 ie: Tested on https://github.com/xenia-canary/xenia-canary/commit/f748e5af49062fd78d098acdaf045183f29faf36 -->
 Tested on https://github.com/xenia-canary/xenia-canary/commit/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx